 i Foreign investment and property ownership

-Whether a non-Canadian investor acquires a business with a presence in Canada or establishes a new Canadian business, the investment may be subject to foreign investment review (i.e., approval) or the simple administrative notification requirements of the Investment Canada Act (ICA).
-One of the following thresholds will apply to most direct acquisitions of control of a Canadian business by non-Canadian investors that will determine if pre-closing approval is required:
+Whether a non-Canadian investor acquires control of a business with a presence in Canada or establishes a new Canadian business, the investment will be subject to either the pre-closing review and approval, or the simple administrative notification, requirements of the Investment Canada Act (ICA).
+Where the applicable of the following thresholds is exceeded in respect of a direct acquisition of control of a Canadian business by a non-Canadian investors, a pre-closing approval is required:

-- C$1.613 billion (2020) in enterprise value of the target where the acquirer or the target is a non-state owned enterprise (SOE) 'trade agreement investor';2
+- C$1.565 billion (2021) in enterprise value of the target where the acquirer or the target is a non-state owned enterprise (SOE) 'trade agreement investor';2

-- C$1.075 billion (2020) in enterprise value of the target where the non-SOE acquirer or target are controlled in other World Trade Organization (WTO) member states;
+- C$1.043 billion (2021) in enterprise value of the target where the non-SOE acquirer or target are controlled in other World Trade Organization (WTO) member states;

-- C$428 million (2020) in asset value if the investor is an SOE controlled in one or more WTO member states; or
+- C$415 million (2021) in asset value if the investor is an SOE controlled in one or more WTO member states; or

 - C$5 million in asset value of the target in all other cases, or if the target carries on a cultural business (this latter, low threshold, may be relevant for a hotel acquisition).